MicrosoftDocs/memdocs/memdocs/configmgr/core/clients/deploy/deploy-clients-cmg-token.md

 The cloud management gateway (CMG) supports many types of clients, but even with [Enhanced HTTP](../../plan-design/hierarchy/enhanced-http.md), these clients require a [client authentication certificate](../manage/cmg/certificates-for-cloud-management-gateway.md#for-internet-based-clients-communicating-with-the-cloud-management-gateway).
 This certificate requirement can be challenging to provision on internet-based clients that don't often connect to the internal network, aren't able to join Azure Active Directory (Azure AD), and don't have a method to install a PKI-issued certificate.

-To overcome these challenges, starting in version 2002, Configuration Manager extends its device support with the following methods:
+To overcome these challenges, starting in version 2002, Configuration Manager extends its device support by issuing its own authentication tokens to devices.

-- Register on the internal network for a unique token

-- Create a bulk registration token for internet-based devices

 To take full advantage of this feature, after you update the site, also update clients to the latest version.
 The complete scenario isn't functional until the client version is also the latest.
 If necessary, make sure you [promote the new client version to production](../manage/upgrade/test-client-upgrades.md#to-promote-the-new-client-to-production).

+ Clients initially register for these tokens using one of the following two methods:

+- Internal network

+- Bulk registration

 The Configuration Manager client together with the management point manage this token, so there's no OS version dependency.
 This feature is available for any [supported client OS version](../../plan-design/configs/supported-operating-systems-for-clients-and-devices.md).